The Process Begins with a Donor Referral:

 The Consent and Authorization Process Includes Donor Family Support:

-LifeNet Health staff check Virginia’s Donor Registry to determine if the potential donor is registered as an organ, eye and tissue donor.
-In Virginia, a donor designation made through the DMV or through the online registry, DonateLifeVirginia.org, is considered a legally binding advance directive and will be respected and upheld.
-In West Virginia, a donor designation made through the DMV or through the online registry, donatelife.wv.gov , is considered a legally binding advance directive and will be respected and upheld.
-A LifeNet Health Family Support Coordinator will inform the donor’s loved ones of the donor’s wishes and explain the donation process to them.
+LifeNet Health staff checks Virginia’s Donor Registry, DonateLifeVirginia.org, to determine if the potential donor is registered as an organ, eye and tissue donor.
+If a potential donor lived in another state, LifeNet Health staff contacts the Organ Procurement Organization for that state to determine registration status.
+Registrations made through the national donor registry, RegisterMe.org, are accessed through each state registery.
+A donor designation made through the DMV or through an online registry is considered a legally binding advance directive and will be respected and upheld.
+A LifeNet Health Family Support Coordinator will inform the donor's loved ones of the donor's wishes and explain the donation process to them.

 Determination of Donor Eligibility: